INTERSECT operator in

 c.
 Identifying Overlapping Data

-is helpful when you need to identify overlapping or matching data between two result sets, especially when both sets are expected to contain some shared data points.
+INTERSECTis helpful when you need to identify overlapping or matching data between two result sets, especially when both sets are expected to contain some shared data points.

 Example:

-SELECT order_id FROM payments;
+SELECT order_id FROM ordersINTERSECTSELECT order_id FROM payments;

 This query will return all order IDs

-that have entries in both the orders
+that have entries in both the orders table and the payments table, meaning

 the orders that have been paid.